MalcolmPereira/multitest/multitest-api/README.md

 Run 'npm run package' to package the project as single js file which can be started with node <js file>.

-The packaged artifacts will be stored in the 'build` directory.
+The packaged artifacts will be stored in the 'build' directory.

 ## Running unit tests